 Jack by the Hedge or Garlic Mustard

 Garlic Mustard or Jack by the hedge, is a common early Spring herb found in hedges and woods, smelling mildly of garlic.
 It is also common in towns and cities and seems to find a place to root most everywhere.
-It has long been used as a flavouring in sauces for fish and lamb (I make an amazing mint sauce with Jack by the Hedge!) and as an ingredient for spring salads.
+It has long been used as a flavouring in sauces for fish and lamb (I make an amazing mint sauce with Jack by the Hedge - see below recipes) and as an ingredient for spring salads.

 Visit our online store to get Wild Food & Foraging Books.

-So what else can you do with them..
 The leaves make ideal sandwich fillers and if they are finely chopped and mixed with a little olive oil and seasoning, they make a refreshing and delicate salad dressing.
 The flowers have a bold flavour and can also be added to salads or used as a beautiful garnish or even to flavour oils.
-The seed pods are best eaten in the field (they are a tasty and nutritious snack) the perfect Wild Food Foragers convenience food.
+The young, green seed pods are best eaten in the field (they are a tasty and nutritious snack) the perfect Wild Food Foragers convenience food.

 An alternative to Wild Garlic in a Pesto

-One tip..
-Make sure that you don't mistake them for Nettles!!
-They commonly grow together and I have been left with my fair share of Nettle stings in the past.
+One last tip..
+Make sure that you don't mistake them for nettles!!
+They commonly grow together and I have been left with my fair share of nettle stings enthusiastically collecting garlic mustard in the past.